kalpanareddy-29/Basic-python-Programs/README.md

  This consists of Basic Python Programs that I have Practiced in Beginner Stage.
+And also I provide Some contect regarding python